JargonInc/jargon-sdk-nodejs/packages/alexa-skill-sdk/README.md

 ## Runtime interface

 ### JargonResponseBuilder
-The core class you'll work with.
-JargonResponseBuilder mirrors the ASK SDK response builder, but changes string parameters containing content presented to users to RenderItems (see below).
+The core class you'll work with. `JargonResponseBuilder` mirrors the ASK SDK response builder, but changes string parameters containing content presented to users to `RenderItem`s (see below).

 By default the `speak` and `reprompt` methods replace the content from previous calls to those methods; this behavior mirrors that of corresponding ASK SDK methods.
 There are two ways to change this behavior such to multiple calls to result in content